 This question stirs up A LOT of debate in every online fitness community and gym around the world.
 There will always be die-hards who say that pull-ups are better, just like there will be people who say lat pulldowns are better.

-As you can see by the benefits listed above, there are a lot of reasons to love lat pulldowns—even include them in your workout over pull-ups.
-If you’re not strong enough to do pull-ups, don’t have a pull-up assist machine, or are looking for a safe, effective exercise, lat pulldowns may be a great choice.
+As you can see by the benefits listed above, there are many reasons to love lat pulldowns—even include them in your workout over pull-ups.
+If you’re not strong enough to do pull-ups, don’t have a pull-up assist machine, or don’t want to use pull-up assist bands, lat pulldowns may be a great choice.

 One important thing to know about lat pulldowns: they fix your position (on a seat), allowing you to maximize focus on your lats, and also allow you to control your resistance.
 They may not be better than pull-ups (according to science), but they’re certainly safer and more easily adaptable.